kenkotch/react_native_redux_firebase_boilerplate/README.md

 -If you are not into linting, remove the eslint lines from package.json and delete .eslintrc

--In ReactNative folder, yarn install, then add firebase config to App.js -In API folder, yarn install, then add firebase-adminsdk.json and database url to authRoutes.js
+-In ReactNative folder, yarn install, then add firebase config to App.js then run `react-native run-ios or run-android` from terminal turn on remote debugging to see success message in console

+-In API folder, yarn install, then add firebase-adminsdk.json and database url to authRoutes.js

 -Feel free to submit pr's.